 Upon entering into the Collaboration Agreement, the Company assessed whether withholding taxes were owed to the Israeli Tax Authority, or ITA, resulting from the Collaboration Agreement.
 It was the Company's position that withholdings taxes were not owed, and a claim was issued to the ITA accordingly.
-For accounting purposes, management concluded that the withholdings tax claim was an uncertain tax position, and \$3 million, which represented the potential withholdings tax obligation, once received from Teva was initially recorded as restricted cash pending the ITA review of our claim and a corresponding liability of \$3 million was included in accounts payable and accrued liabilities.
-In June 2010, the Company received approval from the ITA for our request for a withholdings tax exemption on amounts received from Teva in relation to the Collaboration Agreement.
+For accounting purposes, management concluded that the withholdings tax claim was an uncertain tax position, and \$3 million, which represented the potential withholdings tax obligation, once received from Teva was initially recorded as restricted cash pending the ITA review of the Company's claim and a corresponding liability of \$3 million was included in accounts payable and accrued liabilities.
+In June 2010, the Company received approval from the ITA for its request for a withholdings tax exemption on amounts received from Teva in relation to the Collaboration Agreement.
 Following receipt of this approval from the ITA the \$3 million was released to the Company from escrow.
 Subsequently, the Company released the \$3 million liability and recorded a \$3 million income tax recovery in the second quarter of 2010.

-Revenue for the year ended December 31, 2011 was \$5.5 million, which consists of partial recognition of deferred collaboration revenue representing OncoGenex's contribution to the custirsen phase 3 development plan under our Collaboration Agreement with Teva and custirsen manufacturing costs and certain other preclinical and clinical trial costs incurred by OncoGenex in the year ended December 31, 2011 that are reimbursable from Teva on a cash basis.
-At December 31, 2011, a remaining balance of \$18.3 million of the up-front payment was recorded in deferred collaboration revenue, and \$0.4 million realting to revenue reimbursable on a cash basis is included in Amounts Receivable.
-There were \$13.6 million in revenue recorded in the year ended December 31, 2010 as a result of the Collaboration Agreement with Teva.
+Revenue for the year ended December 31, 2012 was \$20.1 million, which consists of full recognition of the remaining balance of Deferred Collaboration Revenue representing OncoGenex's contribution to the custirsen phase 3 development plan under our Collaboration Agreement with Teva and custirsen manufacturing costs and certain other preclinical and clinical trial costs incurred by OncoGenex in the year ended December 31, 2012 that are reimbursable from Teva.
+There was \$5.5 million in revenue in the year ended December 31, 2011 as a result of the Collaboration Agreement with Teva.